-When we find it difficult to feel at ease, we may have the effects of stress or unresolved trauma in our system.
-Somatic Experiencing helps to restore a feel of this natural flow, connecting us with an innate process to reset our nervous system and release trauma.
+Somatic Experiencing helps to restore a feel of this natural flow connecting us with an innate process to reset our nervous system and release trauma.

 Somatic Experiencing was developed by Peter Levine as a method to address trauma in the body and psyche.

-He observed that animals in the wild are able to release traumatic experiences and come out of fight, flight and freeze states naturally whereas humans can accumulate the effects of unresolved activation of the autonomic nervous system in our bodies & psyche.
+He observed that animals in the wild are able to release highly charged experiences and come out of fight, flight and freeze states naturally whereas humans can accumulate the effects of an unresolved trauma in our autonomic nervous system causing symptoms of pain and dysfunction.

-Levine developed a way to support completion and resolution of this nervous system charge, helping us to come out of survival physiology and restoring a sense of connection to ourself.
+Levine developed a way to support completion and resolution of this activation helping us to come out of survival physiology to restore a sense of connection to ourselves.

-As we experience life there are many circumstances and difficulties that can take us off of our centre - this can result in anything from a gentle "not feeling quite right" to finding it extremely difficult to live in our body from day to day.
+As we experience life there are many circumstances and difficulties that can take us off centre and this can result in anything from a gentle "not feeling quite right" to finding it extremely difficult to live in our body from day to day.

-Dr. Gabor Mate, an author and speaker on trauma, talks of the loss of connection to ourselves as a potential outcome of trauma, and that healing comes through this reconnection back into relationship with ourselves.
+Dr. Gabor Mate, an author and speaker on trauma, talks of the loss of connection to ourselves as a potential outcome of trauma, and that healing comes through recognizing resilience, and finding reconnection with ourselves.

-The focus of Somatic Experiencing is to renegotiate what wants to be processed in our body & psyche, and to do so as we stay present within an awareness of our capacity so that we are not re-traumatized.
-One of the hallmarks of SE is to be able to work with a little activation or charge as we stay within a window of tolerance or an honouring of the nervous system to support the ability to integrate the work we do.
+The focus of Somatic Experiencing is to renegotiate what wants to be processed in our body and psyche and to do so as we stay present within an awareness of our capacity so that we are not re-traumatized.
+One of the hallmarks of SE is to be able to work with a little activation or charge as we stay within a window of tolerance or an honouring of where the nervous system is in any given moment which supports the ability to integrate the work.

-One way to do this is to slow down movements & storytelling to gage if they can be worked with.
-This means that the practitioner may at times interrupt, supporting the process to stay connected to an inner wisdom that is organized and functional.
+One way to do this is to slow down movements and storytelling to gage how they can be worked with.
+This means that the practitioner may at times interrupt to support staying in connection with our inner wisdom that is organized and functional.
 It is often in the slowing down of the story-telling that we notice other information become available for a sense of a completion of the trauma, and a feeling of empowerment as we engage with the process.
 These are the "a-ha moments" and the places of reconnection to ourselves that can bring healing and a renewed energy.

 The unique experiences each of us have, and the best response in any particular moment to relate to these experiences is best resolved when centred from within us - the SE practitioner is truly just a guide along the way to support connection to this inner wisdom so we can in the best way possible move forward in life.